We are now open for all eye care services with a limited schedule and appropriate precautions in place to protect our patients and staff.

 As mentioned above, recovery timeframes will vary from person to person, and your doctor can help you determine how well you're healing at a check-up appointment in the days after surgery.
 There are steps you can take, however, to speed your recovery.

-Following recovery, most people do still need glasses.
+Following recovery from cataract treatment in Lancaster, PA, most people do still need glasses.
 There are cases, however, where your reliance on eyeglasses is reduced.
-If you wear glasses following cataract surgery, it's best to choose lenses with anti-reflective coating and photochromic lenses for best vision and comfort.
+If you wear glasses following cataract surgery, choosing lenses with anti-reflective coating and photochromic lenses for better vision and comfort.

 If you're experiencing vision problems and think cataracts might be an issue, give us a call to schedule an appointment.
 Campus Eye Center has locations in Lancaster and Willow Valley.